MatthewReid854/reliability/docs/Creating and plotting distributions.rst

 -   inverse_SF() - Calculates the inverse of the survival function.
 Useful when producing QQ plots.
 -   mean_residual_life() - Average residual lifetime of an item given that the item has survived up to a given time.
 Effectively the mean of the remaining amount (right side) of a distribution at a given time.
 You must specify the x-value at which to calculate MRL.
 Eg. dist.mean_residual_life(10)
 -   stats() - prints all the descriptive statistics.
 Same as the statistics shown using .plot() but printed to console.
 -   random_samples() - draws random samples from the distribution to which it is applied.
 Same as rvs in scipy.stats.
 You must specify the number of samples.
 Eg. data = dist.random_samples(100) will set data as a list of 100 random samples from the distribution.
-If you want repeatability, set the random seed using numpy.random.seed(1) before drawing the random samples.
+If you want repeatability, specify the seed E.g data = dist.random_samples(100, seed=1).

 For all of the individual plotting functions (PDF, CDF, SF, HF, CHF), all standard matplotlib plotting keywords (such as label, color, linestyle, etc.) are accepted and used.
 If not specified they are preset.
 In specifying the plotting positions for the x-axis, there are optional keywords to be used.
 The first of these is 'xvals' which accepts a list of x-values to use for the horizontal axis.
-Alternatively, the user may specify 'xmin' and 'xmax' and the axis will be created using np.linspace(xmin, xmax, 1000).
+Alternatively, the user may specify 'xmin' and/or 'xmax' if there is a desired minimum or maximum value.
+If left unspecified these will be set automatically.

 Note that .plot() does not require plt.show() to be used as it will automatically show, however the other 5 plotting functions will not be displayed until plt.show() is used.
 This is to allow the user to overlay multiple plots on the figure or change titles, labels, and legends as required.
 The plot can be turned off by specifying show_plot=False.